campa-consortium/lattice-standard/source/introduction.md

 (s:branches)=
 ## Lattice Branches

-A lattice `branch` holds a collection of lattice elements.
+A lattice `branch` holds a collection of lattice elements which is an ordered array of lattice elements that gives the sequence of elements to be tracked through.
-There are two types of branches.
-One type, called a "tracking branch", holds an ordered array of lattice elements that gives a sequence of elements to be tracked through.
-A tracking branch can represent something like a storage ring, transfer line or Linac.
+A branch can represent something like a storage ring, transfer line or Linac.
 In the simplist case, a program can track through the elements one element at a time.
 However, lattice elements may overlap which will naturally complicate tracking.

-The other type of branch, called a "lord" branch, is used to hold lattice elements that help describe:
-- Support elements (Girders)
-- Overlapping elements (Superposition)
-- Situations where an element is transversed multiple times as in an ERL or in opposite directions as in a colliding beam machine (Multipass)
-Lord branches will be explained in detail in later sections.

 %---------------------------------------------------------------------------------------------------
 (s:lattices)=